- It's too expensive to Start School Later.

 Because many local school districts have competing interests, such as cutting costs, politics and logistics, they have not always put the safety and welfare of children as the utmost priority.
 This is why a federal mandate or related regulation is a sensible and well-precedented way to preserve the health, safety, and well-being of all children.

 Specific school hours must be set locally to reflect specific demographics, topography, values, and budgets.
 However, establishing a barebones minimum before which schools should not begin mandated instruction is as fundamental as requiring schools to turn on the heat when the temperature falls below a certain level.
 The idea of setting a minimum standard is simply to provide a boundary to protect children from being forced to adhere to school starts that negatively impact their health and safety.
-Whether this minimum is set through law or regulation, and whether, ultimately, it is set at a federal, state, or even local level, it needs to be established to protect children.
+Whether this minimum is set through law, regulation, or guideline, and whether, ultimately, it is set at a federal, state, or even local level, it needs to be established to protect children.

 Starting school at later, safe, healthy hours is universally beneficial to all children.
 This is along the same vein as Child Labor Laws and Child Car Seat Restraint Laws.